Aaron98990/ways-of-the-game/mobbing.md

 ![image](media/2023-12-03-2.png)

 ## 2023-11-05 VAN-LA 0-2 Full time - 7 players from VAN - no sanction from referee
 The referee runs into an attacker who had a clear shot on goal from outside the penalty area.
-The attacking team immediatly lose possession and their opponents score a goal.
+The attacking team immediately lose possession and their opponents score a goal.
 They then mob the referee.
 The goal was later reversed after VAR review due to offside.

 Four of the players should of been sent-off for deliberately initiating contact on the referee or putting their hand in the referee's face.
 I don't care if this is a playoff game.
 There is literally no other major sport that tolerates this.